multiversx/mx-template-service/README.md

 This is used for scanning the transactions from Elrond Blockchain.

+### `Queue Worker`

+This is used for bull module and concurrency processing worker queues.

 ## Available Scripts

 This is an Elrond project built on Nest.js framework.